19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004]

-(3B) Notwithstanding anything in this Act, tax at the rate of 10% shall be levied and paid on the gross amount of any distribution made out of any income referred to in subsection (2A)(a)(i), (ii), (iii), (iv) and (v) during the period from 18th February 2005 to 31st March 2020 (both dates inclusive) by a trustee of any real estate investment trust to a person (other than an individual) not resident in Singapore —
+(3B) Notwithstanding anything in this Act, tax at the rate of 10% shall be levied and paid on the gross amount of any distribution made out of any income referred to in subsection (2A)(a)(i), (ii), (iii), (iv) and (v) during the period from 18th February 2005 to 31st December 2025 (both dates inclusive) by a trustee of any real estate investment trust to a person (other than an individual) not resident in Singapore —

 (a) who does not have any permanent establishment in Singapore; or